GreaterMKEMeetup/redis-workshop/README.md

 # Setup

 Pull the project code, and run Vagrant.
-This will take awhile as it downloads the ubuntu/xenial64 image, and redis server.
+This will take awhile as it downloads the ubuntu/xenial64 image, Java, and Redis.
 ```bash
 cd ~/workspace
 git clone https://github.com/GreaterMKEMeetup/redis-workshop.git